 Why I Became a Calvinist

 Calvinism seems to cause controversy, and while it is clear enough to me now, it was not always so.
-Therefore I thought I would write some notes about how I arrived at it.
+Therefore, I thought I would write some notes about how I arrived at it.

 But in our natural state, we are all non-Calvinistic in our thinking, it takes some scripture to renew our minds and point us in the true direction.
 I was no different, I initially recoiled from the doctrines of Calvinism, after all they don't exactly feed the flesh.
-But as I read more and more about theology I discovered people who gently and carefully showed from scripture the truth of Calvinism, and those who opposed it resorted to arguments that seemed almost desperate in their methods.
+But as I read more and more about theology, I discovered people who gently and carefully showed from scripture the truth of Calvinism, and those who opposed it resorted to arguments that seemed almost desperate in their methods.
 For me it was like dominoes, one point of TULIP after another came into clear scriptural focus, until one day (June 6, 2005), the final point (the limited atonement) became clear to me.

 The Main Points of Calvinism